Knock knock, who is there? It’s the conrod and bearing, if you keep on starting the car or driving it’ll pop out to say hello.

 If your engine is rattling or knocking try this test:

-When the engine is idling if you rev the engine gently and it makes a rhythmic knock on the overrun then 9 times out of 10 it’s been run low on oil, the bearings have made contact with the crank (metal on metal) and this has worn part of the bearing metal away.
+When the engine is idling if you rev the engine gently and it makes a rhythmic knock on the overrun or as its accelerating then 9 times out of 10 it’s been run low on oil, the bearings have made contact with the crank (metal on metal) and this has worn part of the bearing metal away making the clearance too large for oil to fill successfully.
+So that knocking noise is metal hitting metal.
 There are many different degrees of severity (the louder the knock, the more damage has been done) but that’s the basics of it.
 If you want to be 100% sure then take the oil filter off, cut the threaded end off, pull the paper element out and look in the pleats around the outside for non-ferrous bearing material, usually in the form of bright aluminium flakes.

 If it’s really knocking hard or constantly DON’T try to run the engine any more to show your Facebook fans and don’t drive it.
 It will not get better until it’s been rebuilt, don’t waste your time and money changing the oil or any of that rubbish, but it will get worse and cost a lot more if you carry on running it.
 You probably know very little about engines, but I think you’ll agree that this is not how it’s supposed to look in there: